william-santini/WiSSkHy/README.md

 <br><br>

-`WiSSkHy-App` provides a complete workflow with pipelines to support hydrological services and researchers, including:
+`RIO-App` provides a complete workflow with pipelines to support hydrological services and researchers, including:

 - Data import & storage in a local SQLite database
 - Database management (visualize, add, or delete tables and fields)